Salesforce opportunity reporting – formulas for calculating sales performance

-Number of opportunities won per number of opportunities closed.
+A number of opportunities won per number of opportunities closed.
 These numbers come from the opportunity process where you determine which stages are marked as “Open”, “Closed” or Closed Won”.
 Note – this means that “Closed” includes BOTH won and lost opportunities.

-Number of closed opportunities per total number of opportunities.
+The number of closed opportunities per total number of opportunities.

 CLOSED:SUM / RowCount

 Value of opportunities won per value of opportunities closed

 This one is a bit trickier because it requires knowledge of how the opportunity standard fields function.
 After that, it becomes relatively simple.